smartVISU-newstuff/widgets/openweathermap/Readme.md

-# integrated in smartvISU as of v2.9.2 - use only for older versions
+# integrated in smartVISU as of v2.9.2 - use only for older versions

 ## Openweathermap.org weather service for smartVISU